Eliasz Klimowicz: Conflict with Orthodox clergy

 The Orthodox clergymen started repressing Klimowicz and his followers.
 They called him a heretic and a blasphemer, and criticised him for falsely interpreting the Bible.
 The police investigated him for "inciting unrest among people" and for an alleged murder.
 Rumors about Klimowicz's "sexual excesses" with his female followers started circulating.
+He lived together with a group of so-called "holy women" (święte baby).

 Klimowicz's followers began to take action on their own, proclaiming revelations in nearby villages such as Puchły and Ciełuszki.
 They claimed that he had the ability to cure multiple illnesses, including blindness, amnesia, infertility, as well as to predict and control the weather.
 In 1931, Joan Bogosłow organised multiple pilgrimages to Vilnius and Poczajów, during which he promoted Klimowicz's image as a prophet, gaining him a stronger audience from Volhynia.
 There were conflicts with local clergy and taking over temples for worship.

 Over the years, Klimowicz began to distance himself from Orthodoxy while simultaneously embracing aspects of Catholicism, as he believed that "The Catholic Church currently brings people closer to God and educates them for the benefit of the Most Serene Republic of Poland."